thivyavignesh/DApp_Banking_Solidity-smart-contract/README.md

 Install Ganache-cli, XAMPP and Metamask Chrome extension.
 We have followed the approach of developing, implementing and testing the DApp in the ethereum simulator Ganache and testnet Ropsten.

-a.
-Start the Apache HTTP server (Bank Server) and MySql using XAMPP and handle the administration using phpMyAdmin.
+a.Start the Apache HTTP server (Bank Server) and MySql using XAMPP and handle the administration using phpMyAdmin.

-b.
-Approach 1: Ganache-CLI
+b.Approach 1: Ganache-CLI
     1. Run the command <b>ganache-cli</b> in cmd prompt.
     2. Remix ide in chrome (Web3 Provider option) [Solidity file].
   Approach 2 : Ropsten Testnet
     1. Start metamask extension.
     2. Remix ide in chrome (Injected Web3 option) [Solidity file]

-c.
-Copy the contract address and ABI to the swift_loan_tender.php file and run the file in browser.
+c.Copy the contract address and ABI to the swift_loan_tender.php file and run the file in browser.